 Twenty years ago on Father’s Day, Divorce Magazine Publisher and CEO Dan Couvrette received a most unexpected – and unwelcome – surprise: “The first words out of my then-wife’s mouth that morning were ‘I want a divorce.’
 I was speechless – in total shock,” he says.
 “Our marriage had our challenges, but I never thought we were anywhere near that point.”
 He found the first year after this bombshell devastating.
 “It was like my DNA had to be re-written: I had to move out and no longer had daily contact with my children.”
 As the father of two young boys (aged three and eight), he realized that he was going to have to have regular contact with his ex-wife in order to retain a central role in his sons’ lives.
 “For about four years, I had to manage myself, my reactions, and my conversations with my ex to build a good coparenting relationship with her,” he says.
 “Now, my wife Martha and I can attend or host family events – like my sons’ birthday parties, for instance – with my ex-wife and her new husband, and they can actually be fun.”

-If this is your first Father’s Day post-separation or divorce, you can expect a ride on the emotional roller-coaster.
+If this is your first Father’s Day post-divorce or separation, you can expect a ride on the emotional roller-coaster.
 For divorced dads, family-centered holidays – like Thanksgiving or Father’s Day – can intensify feelings of anger, sadness, or loss.
 If you’re the non-custodial parent, and you and your ex have not yet cemented an agreement to put your children first, you may be dealing with an uncooperative or even vengeful ex who is willing to keep you from seeing your children to hurt you – seemingly oblivious to the fact that it will hurt the children as well.

 “Children treasure contact with their dads – and not just on special occasions,” says Donald A. Gordon, Ph.D., co-founder and executive director of the Center for Divorce Education.
 Dr. Gordon is a 40+ year clinical psychologist and researcher with an area of expertise targeting the reduction and prevention of juvenile delinquency.
 “Dads are incredibly important to their children’s self-esteem.
 Frequent contact shows that a dad loves them; a couple times a year just doesn’t cut it.”
 Although it might not always be possible, he says that face-to-face contact is best – especially one-on-one time where Dad is paying close attention to his kids without his new partner (or his new partner’s children) around.